Tomb of Dracula Marvel Comic Book Series- When It Was Cool Remembers the Macabre Series featuring the Lord of the Vampires

 In 1971, the year I was born incidentally, the Comics Code Authority relaxed some of it's rules regarding horror comics, including the ban on vampires.
 Dracula was chosen to lead a solo series partially because he was the most famous vampire to the general public but also due to the Bram Stoker created character now being in the public domain.

-Gerry Conway quit The Tomb of Dracula and was replaced by Archie Goodwin with issue 3.
+Gerry Conway quit The Tomb of Dracula and was replaced by Archie Goodwin with issue three.
 Goodwin quit after two issues but made major changes to the series direction including the introduction of cast members Rachel Van Helsing and Taj Nital.

 New writer Gardner Fox took The Tomb of Dracula in yet another direction, and introduced a romance between Frank Drake and Rachel Van Helsing, which would remain a subplot for the rest of the series.
-Fox also only lasted two issues on the series.
+Gardner Fox also only lasted two issues on the series.

 If you found this article interesting consider becoming a Patreon supporter.
 That is how When It Was Cool keeps our website and podcasts online, plus you get lots of bonus content including extra and extended podcasts, articles, digital comics, ebooks, and much more.
 Check out our Patreon Page to see what's up!